Magnus-G/Process/index.md

 * **Content of map**: Original user story: Along the timeline, plot out how the system works today.
 * **Content of map**: How it could be.
 Next to original story, plot out ideas for how it could be.
 * **Content of map**: Questions a user might have at a certain point.
 “Can I trust this retailer?” or “When will my stuff arrive?”
+* Try using something like [Trello](http://trello.com) when sharing journey maps with long-distance team members.
 * Examples of journey maps:

 <div class="img-examples">